SOPHia Physics

 RSS Physics World

 Have you been keeping up to date with physics news?
-Try our short quiz to find out The post Quiz of the week: At what temperature did researchers find a new critical point in water? appeared first on Physics World.
+Try our short quiz to find out The post Quiz of the week: which UK university plans to shed almost 30% of its physics staff? appeared first on Physics World.

 Can you work out the word in this puzzle?
-The post Word wave puzzle no.3 appeared first on Physics World.
+The post Word wave puzzle no.4 appeared first on Physics World.

 Meta